aaronbloomfield/pdr/labs/lab04/index.md

 Recall that almost all computers use little-Endian processors.
 Thus, 0xd97c34a2 is stored as: `a2 34 7c d9`, with the least significant byte listed first.
 However, when you examine the value in LLDB (using the `x/x` command), it will display it in big-endian format, as that is how humans typically think of numbers.

-Write a C++ program, called inlab4.cpp, where you consecutively declare variables of these types: `bool`, `char`, `int`, `double`, `int*`, and assign a value to each of them.
+Write a C++ program, called inlab4.cpp, where you consecutively declare variables of these types: `bool`, `char`, `int`, `double`, `int*`, and assign a value of your choosing to each of them.
 The last line(s) of the program should print out the values.
 Put a breakpoint near the end of the program, but before the last print statement(s).
 Once the breakpoint is hit, type expressions to examine the addresses of all of these variables (e.g. `&i`).
 Then for each of these variables, view the contents of their addresses (via the `x/x` command from above).

 Find one of your `int` variables in memory.
 Change its value via the `set variable <var> = <value>` command.
 Examine the new variable's contents in memory.
 Is it what you expected?
 Continue the program execution -- did it properly print the changed value?

-**This program should take in no input.**

 After completing this section of the lab, you will be expected to understand how to use the debugger to: